 Disney’s California Adventure

 This variation featured Rod Serling’s anthology show, “The Twilight Zone” when opened on May 5, 2004.
+Disneyland Resort does not have the terror attraction today.
 While the attraction and its 1.3 g-force drop thrills remain, this Hollywood Land attraction left the ‘Zone in 2017 to be rethemed as “Guardians of the Galaxy – Mission: Breakout!”
+The Disney Imagineers retheming of the attraction has had its supporters and detractors alike.

 With the exception of Tokyo, each Tower Hotel incarnation was well stocked with references to the popular CBS television show.
 All four versions harbor hidden Mickey’s within.